Iterative Motion Editing with Natural Language: Overview and Design Goals

 Our goal is to support iterative editing of an existing character animation sequence.
-In each step of the process the system takes as input the current motion \Xsrc (the character's root position and joint angles for each frame in the sequence) and a plain-text editing instruction $E$.
+Our system takes as input a starting motion \Xsrc (the character's root position and joint angles for each frame in the sequence), a plain-text description of that motion ($E_{\text{ctx}}$), and a plain-text editing instruction $E$.
 It generates an edited motion \Xedit adhering to the following desiderata: